weldr/lorax/docs/mkksiso.rst

 mismatched arch.

 As of version 37.1 ``mkksiso`` can be run by normal users.
-It no longer needs to mount the iso to add the kickstart or edit the configuration files.
+It no longer needs to mount the iso to add the kickstart or edit the configuration files so you do not need to be root.

 mkksiso cmdline arguments
 -------------------------